esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 from langchain_core.messages import HumanMessage, SystemMessage
 ```

 Create a model instance.
-Here, `model` defines the LLM we want to use, which we set to the model that we just downloaded, and `temperature` sets the randomness of the mode, using the value zero ensures that repeating a question will give the same model output (answer).
+Here, `model` defines the LLM to be used, which is set to the model just downloaded, and `temperature` sets the randomness of the mode, using the value zero ensures that repeating a question will give the same model output (answer).

 ```
 llm = ChatOllama(model=llama3.1:8b, temperature=0)